input-output-hk/essential-cardano-content/content/article/layer-1-and-layer-2-all-you-need-to-know.md

 *   Layer 1 (the cake stand) = the robust and secure base network upon which rest layer 2 solutions

-*   Layer 2 (the cake tiers) = solutions built on top of the base to address inherent scalability issues
+*   Layer 2 (the cake tiers) = solutions built on top of the base to address inherent limitations

 This is the simplest way to visualize and understand what layer 1 and layer 2 are.